 Solutions to solve “Unfortunately, Chrome has stopped” on Android

-Now here I will explain you few simple solutions to get rid of the error.
+Now, I will explain to you a few simple solutions to get rid of Chrome keeps stopping on Android.
 Just go through them and check out which method works for you.

 Method 1: Restart your phone

-The very first method you should try to fix the issue is to do simple restart of your phone.
+The very first method you should try to fix Chrome has stopped is to do a simple restart of your phone.
 Several issues are solved by this method, so follow the below steps:

-- First, click on Power button for few seconds after which a dialog box will appear on screen with few options
+- First, click on the Power button for a few seconds after which a dialog box will appear on the screen with a few options

 - After this, your device will do a reboot process